cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-18/241118_Skeuomorphism.md

 ## Practical Project

 In regards to my practical project, I've been thinking of three main ideas.
 The first one is about designing an operating system that removes the "work & capitalist" metaphor by starting from scratch.
+The second one is building a cyberdeck hardware and designing the software to be more humane, more natural and more skeuomorphic.
+Lastly, another idea would be to build something, that learns more on the design fiction side of things, that shows how interactions are shaped in the future.

 ![Practical_Project_Ideas](../../PRACTICAL-PROJECT/Practical_Project_Ideas.md)